Timing Just Isn’t Right to Travel to Cuba?

 If you want history older than Cuba’s Spanish occupation and more dramatic than the Castro’s revolution, look to France and Normandy’s beaches where in 1066 William the Conqueror crossed the channel and on D Day soldiers changed history.
 Trip to consider: https://www.austinadventures.com/packages/france-normandy/

-If you want beaches, think Belize.
+If you want beaches, think Baja.
 As of November 2017, hanging out on a Cuban beach doesn’t meet the license requirements for now-stipulated “People to People” engagement.
-So check out Austin Adventures’ Belize Adventure where the last three days of the itinerary are on Ambergris Caye in shallow Caribbean waters.
-Here guests can sun, swim and snorkel the second largest barrier reef in the world, just a mile away from where they stay.
-The trip to consider: https://www.austinadventures.com/destinations/latin-america/belize/
+So check out Austin Adventures’ Best of Baja Adventure where you sleep in luxury tents on the beaches of Isla Espiritu Santu.
+Here guests can sun, swim and snorkel or sit and listen to water move.
+The trip to consider: https://www.austinadventures.com/packages/mexico-best-of-baja-adult/

 If you want great food and to discover a new cuisine, think Croatia where, like Cuba, a food culture is driven by a resourcefulness in response to scarcity.
 Traditional cuisine varies by region and historical influence (think Italian, Austrian, Hungarian and Turkish).
 On an Austin Adventures Croatia tour, guests learn to cook a Croatian specialty such as ćevapčiči (spiced sages) with ajvar sauce, mussels and black risotto.
 The trip to consider: https://www.austinadventures.com/packages/croatia-dalmatian-coast/